Boavizta/boaviztapi/docs/docs/Explanations/verbose.md

 ## Impacts per components

-For each component evaluated in a request the total impacts of a single component are returned.
+For each component evaluated in a request the manufacture impact of one component unit is returned

 ```json
 "impacts": {